zhivko/VidWebServer/README.md

 ## nginx.conf

-Install nginx.com by `apt get install nginx`
-Below is sample nginx.conf, you can edit it on linux by
+Install nginx.com by `sudo apt install nginx certbot python3-certbot-nginx` Below is sample nginx.conf, you can edit it on linux by

 `sudo nano /etc/nginx.conf`